stevenhuyn/blog/ubuntu-hopping.md

 Tailscale is a godsend albeit with a mild learning curve with setting up permissions.
 It appears to launch before login so it must be a system wide installation.
 Windows works seamlessly to remote into Ubuntu AND my trackpad shortcut to middle click actually works.
 Only huge bug I notice is huuge FPS drop about 5 minutes into the session, which my be alleviated by enabling the exit node?

 Tailscale also allows easy vscode SSH and Tunneling if I wanted a lighter connection.
+It also works seemlessly with devcontainers, (you don't need to install docker on your client).
+Only concern is you cannot configure a password.

 Remoting allows me to keep my 5 year old Surface Laptop 3 being useful.
 Developing with Rust is too heavy for it.

+If you set the username to be the same as your usual host's username.
+The client will only ever see a black screen upon remote connection.

 ## Installing Applications